yousefelassal/quote-cron/README.md

 > Technology is anything that wasn't around when you were born.

 > He that is giddy thinks the world turns round.

+> Start where you are.
+Use what you have.
+Do what you can.